Callum Porter: VFL

 In 2022, he played 19 games, including a career-best 45 disposals in round 18 against the Northern Bullants.
 He won the club's best-and-fairest medal, the Col Austen Trophy.

 In 2023, Porter was appointed co-captain of the Hawks, serving alongside Hugh Beasley.
 After Beasley retired at the end of the 2023 season, Porter was appointed sole captain for the 2024.
-He is contacted to Box Hill until the end of 2025.
+He left Box Hill following the 2025 season.